-Dr. Dudgeon is the co-chair of the Advisory Committee on Palliative Medicine for the Conjoint Training Program of the Royal College of Physicians and Surgeons of Canada, and the College of Family Physicians of Canada.
+Dr. Dudgeon is the Chair of the Palliative Medicine Subspecialty Committee for the Royal College of Physicians and Surgeons of Canada.
 She is also a past-President of the Canadian Society of Palliative Care Physicians.
-She has served as the co-chair of the Symptom Control committee of the National Cancer Institute of Canada Clinical Trials Group and as a member of the Advisory Committee on Research for the National Cancer Institute of Canada.
+She has served as the co-chair of the Advisory Committee on Palliative Medicine for the Conjoint Training Program of the Royal College of Physicians and Surgeons of Canada, and the College of Family Physicians of Canada.
+She has also served as the co-chair of the Symptom Control committee of the National Cancer Institute of Canada Clinical Trials Group and as a member of the Advisory Committee on Research for the National Cancer Institute of Canada.

 Dr. Dudgeon received her MD from McMaster University.

 Dr. Dudgeon is known internationally for her research into dyspnea (shortness of breath) and was a mentor in the International Palliative Care Leadership Development Program funded by the Open Society Foundation, Center for Global Health National Cancer Institute and Princess of Wales Memorial fund.